MegaManSec/gixy-ng/docs/en/plugins/addheaderredefinition.md

 This feature is mentioned in Nginx [docs](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header):
 > There could be several `add_header` directives.
 These directives are inherited from the previous level if and only if there are no `add_header` directives defined on the current level.

-The logic is quite simple: if you set headers at one level (for example, in `server` section) and then at a lower level (let's say `location`) you set some other headers, then the first headers will discarded.
+The logic is quite simple: if you set headers at one level (for example, in `server` section) and then at a lower level (let's say `location`) you set some other headers, then the first headers will be discarded.

 It's easy to check:
   - Configuration: